 Coming from diverse backgrounds, we pool our strengths to maintain a unique and thriving business that is now one of the oldest in the Old Port.
 We appreciate our customers who know the value of buying fine pottery, handmade in Maine, and have supported us, their local potters.

 Times have changed, potters have come and gone, but many things at the Maine Potters Market remain the same.
-We always have a tremendous variety of the best of Maine’s handmade pottery, and most days you still will find a potter working in the store.
+We always have a tremendous variety of the best of Maine’s handmade pottery and a knowledgeable salesperson in the store.